alexanea1404/IBM-Data-Science-Projects/Databases and SQL for Data Science with Python/README.md

 #SQL for Data Science with Python
 ## Concepts Practised:
--Write foundational SQL statements like: SELECT, INSERT, UPDATE, and DELETE
+- Write foundational SQL statements like: SELECT, INSERT, UPDATE, and DELETE
 - Filter result sets, use WHERE, COUNT, DISTINCT, and LIMIT clauses
 - CREATE, ALTER, DROP and load tables
 - Use string patterns and ranges; ORDER and GROUP result sets, and built-in database functions